holoviz/panel/doc/how_to/migrate/from_streamlit.md

 pn.panel("Hello World").servable()
 ```

-We use `pn.extension` to configure your application.
+You use `pn.extension` to configure the application.

-- We set the `sizing_mode` to `stretch_width` to get the *responsive* behaviour you expect from
+- You set the `sizing_mode` to `stretch_width` to get the *responsive* behaviour you expect from
 Streamlit apps.
-- We set the `template` to `bootstrap` to wrap your application in a nice template as you expect
+- You set the `template` to `bootstrap` to wrap your application in a nice looking template as you
-from Streamlit apps.
+expect from Streamlit apps.
 If you don't set a template you will get a blank template to add your
 components to.
 You can see the available templates in the
 [Templates Section](https://panel.holoviz.org/reference/index.html#templates) of the
 [Component Gallery](https://panel.holoviz.org/reference/index.html).

-We use `pn.panel` similarly to `st.write` to *magically* display
+You use `pn.panel` similarly to `st.write` to *magically* display
 Python objects like (markdown) strings, dataframes, plots and more.
 Check out the
 [`pn.panel` API Reference](https://panel.holoviz.org/api/panel.pane.html#panel.pane.panel) for the
 details.

-We use `.servable` to specify the Panel objects we want to add the Panel *template* when
+You use `.servable` to specify the Panel objects you want to add the Panel *template* when
 served as a web app.

 You *serve* and *show* the app with *autoreload* via